Bwin.party agrees deal with investor on board changes

 The shares have tumbled since the merger was announced and SpringOwl says management had failed to extract rewards from combining the businesses.

-One sign of shareholder unease with management was that 16.8 percent of the votes cast failed to support the company's remuneration policy.
-However, the vast majority of the votes would have been registered before the compromise deal with Ader was done.
+One sign of shareholder unease with management was a 16.8 percent vote against the company's remuneration policy, although the vast majority of votes would have been cast before the compromise deal with Ader was done.